-Some states also require that the taker carry the property away.
+Some states also require that the taker carry the property away for it to be considered stolen property.
 For immovable property, carrying away can be satisfied where the perpetrator has taken control of the property and removed its use and enjoyment from the owner.

 Someone Else's Property

 People who co-own property can also commit larceny if they deprive any co-owners of their right to the property.
-So, if three friends jointly purchase a computer and one of the friends moves away with the computer without the consent of the other friends, this would constitute theft, under a larceny definition.
+So if three friends jointly purchase a computer and one of the friends moves away with the computer, but without the consent of the other friends, this could constitute theft under a larceny definition.

 Without the Owner's Consent